debiki/talkyard-prod-one/README.md

 [a Vagrantfile here](scripts/Vagrantfile) — open it in a text editor, and read, for details.

-We haven't yet written instructions about how to configure Gmail, Facebook, GitHub login (which you probably want to do, if you install Talkyard).
+Ubuntu Server 18.04 (long term support) gets released on April 26, this year 2018.
-**Send us an email** (address below) and we'll tell you when we've done that:
+I suggest you wait with installing Talkyard, until May 2018.
+Also, then I will have had time to write instructions about sending-emails and how to configure Google & Facebook & GitHub & Twitter login.
+If you **send us an email** (address below) we'll tell you when we're done writing the instructions: (you could also mention if you want to be one of the first few people who try to follow the instructions, or not)

 `hello at talkyard.io`